nunomourinho/ForensicVMServerAndClientDocs/docs/user/installation_and_setup.rst

 Step 11: Forensic VM Server configuration test success
 -------------------------------------------------------
  #.
-If all informations is correct and if the server is online you should see a connected sucessufully dialog box.
+If all pieces of information are correct and if the server is online you should see a connected successfully dialog box.
  #.
-If there are any problems, you should see an red error dialog.
+If there are any problems, you should see a red error dialogue.
 Please check and correct the field values.

 .. figure:: img/setup_0011.jpg
    :alt: Forensic VM Server Connection test